 Gathering the team together at the end of a sprint is an effective way to discuss what worked and what didn't.
 This can set up steps for improving the next sprint.

 How to Use the Agile Method at Your Nonprofit

 The agile method means constantly revisiting the basic needs of the product, and adjusting the project as needed.

-Here are some steps that you can apply for your project at your nonprofit:
+Here are some steps that you can apply for the project you are working on at your nonprofit organization:

 Step 1: Define Your Minimum Viable Product